 La Marche des Chateaux: This walk is the route most architectural Coglais.
 A very nice discovery between manors and castles, offering stunning views over the buildings and areas.
 The heritage of the lordship of Saint-Brice had an exceptional importance in the barony of Ferns.
 The guerrilla warfare was very important on several occasions mainly in 1794 and 1815.

 Visit the Parc Floral de Haute Bretagne.
-Created in 1847, this 25-hectare park acclimatized species from different continents in 21 thematic gardens.
+Established in 1847, this 25-hectare park acclimatized species from different continents in 21 thematic gardens.
 This garden is part of the Remarkable Gardens of Britain.
 A dream landscape for poets and lovers of flowers.

 Ferns Castle, one of the largest medieval castles in Europe.